 Life begins at 100,000.
 It's amazing what a set of Keystones, an air dam, spoiler, fat tires, side pipes, driving lights, diamond portholes, captain's chairs, rear tire carrier, roof vent, stereo, CB and a pair of '70s Trans Am fender vents sunk into a blacked out hood will do for a little old '83 Ford Econoline.
 Got it in 2011 with 69,000 original miles from the original owner.
 It's got the great 300 straight six, C6 automatic, power steering & brakes.
 I've gone through the whole brake system and put on KYB shocks and it's been on major road trips - including one of 3500 miles, up through the Mississippi Delta.

 A van is a rolling motel room and I've spent my share of time in them... those diamond windows are out of a '79 I had back in the early '90s.
 This is Econoline #6 for me and van #11.
 More '70s style mods to come including a proper red, black & wood interior with a blues bar theme, and a set of flares.
 I have to take care of some rain gutter rot a bit more properly than the temporary fixes I've got now, and re-do the hood with the T/A scoops a bit cleaner.
+Need to build the interior with a blues bar / juke joint / music theme.
 Hoping for many future good times with this blues machine.
-Current mileage as of February 2018: 114,500.
+Current mileage as of summer 2018: 116,000.